rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 _Question_ - If a user sends a very long message, how can the requirements of the interface points be met?

 _Answer_ - The complete message must be displayed in the dialogue.
+If a new message is too long you should be able to see the beginning of the message and all the text that fits in the dialog area.

 _Question_ - What pages are available to a non-authorized user?